 #11 River Liffey

 Flowing through the very heart of Dublin, the River Liffey is not so much one of the Dublin attractions but more of a hard-to-miss geographical feature.
 If you want to see as much of the city as possible, then chances are you’ll be passing over this bridge at least several times during your stay in the Irish capital.

 Wander down alongside the River Liffey and you’ll also walk close by to some of the best secret spots in Dublin, including the Leprachaun Museum (dedicated to all things folklore and Irish legend related), as well as St Michan’s Church (home to 17th-19th century naturally preserved crypt mummies).

-Of all the Dublin attractions listed in this article, Dublin’s other castle is situated furthest from the city centre.
+Of all the Dublin attractions listed in this article, Dublin’s other castle is situated furthest from the city centre and is a perfect Dublin day trip.
 However, once you’re there it soon becomes apparent that the extra travel time on the bus is well worth the wait.